metakeule/speccer/spec/spec.md

 ******

+## FEATURE 4 export markdown to stdout without overwriting json.md

 RESPONSIBLE `mra`
 STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-12`
 DEADLINE `2013-11-12` ESTIMATEDHOURS `1`

-### export markdown to stdout without overwriting json.md

 Go into a folder that contains your spec and run